Nainajha09/DATASET-PREPROCESSING/README.md

 🔍 Data Preprocessing

--The dataset contained missing values, which were handled as follows:
+- The dataset contained missing values, which were handled as follows:

--Missing values were replaced with the mean of the respective column to maintain consistency.
+- Missing values were replaced with the mean of the respective column to maintain consistency.

--Unnecessary columns were removed for better clarity and analysis.
+- Unnecessary columns were removed for better clarity and analysis.

--Duplicates were checked and removed if found to ensure data integrity.
+- Duplicates were checked and removed if found to ensure data integrity.

 📊 Data Analysis & Visualization

--Correlation Analysis: Extracted relationships between different gases.
+- Correlation Analysis: Extracted relationships between different gases.

--: Used Seaborn to visualize correlations.
+- Used Seaborn to visualize correlations.

--Time-Series Analysis: Explored trends in air quality over time.
+- Time-Series Analysis: Explored trends in air quality over time.

--Scatter & Line Plots: To understand gas concentration variations.
+- Scatter & Line Plots: To understand gas concentration variations.

--Box Plots: Identified outliers and distribution trends.
+- Box Plots: Identified outliers and distribution trends.

         Time-Series Analysis: Explored trends in air quality over time.